rsksmart/devportal-1.0/rif/multisig/sdk/erc721/erc721_transactions.md

 Parameters:

-- `operator: string` - the address allowed/forbidden to execute transfer operations in behalf of the owner for all her tokens
+- `operator: string` - the address allowed/forbidden to execute transfer operations on behalf of the owner's tokens
 - `approved: boolean` - true to allow the operator to execute the operations of behalf of the owner, false to disallow the approval